msinton/algae/readme.md

 Algae is a new project under active development.
 Feedback and contributions are welcome.

 ### Introduction
 Algae defines final tagless algebras around common capabilities, such as [`Logging`][logging] and [`Counting`][counting].
-The core library makes use of [Cats][cats], [Cats MTL][cats-mtl], and [Cats Effect][cats-effect], while modules use external libraries to implement, complement, and define additional algebras.
-Algae also defines constructs necessary to support the algebras, including: type classes, immutable data, and pure functions.
+The core library makes use of [cats][cats], [cats-mtl][cats-mtl], and [cats-effect][cats-effect], while modules use external libraries to implement, complement, and define extra algebras.
+Algae also defines supportive constructs like: type classes, immutable data, and pure functions.

 ### Getting Started
 To get started with [sbt][sbt], simply add the following lines to your `build.sbt` file.